manvendrarana/PictureWeather/README.md

 The app retrieves the following data from OpenWeatherMap API: name, icon, weather description, temperature, humidity, and Wind Speed.
 The background images are retrieved from unsplash.
-Geolocation is implemented via opencagedata API
+Geocoding is implemented via opencagedata API

 # Demo:
 <a href="https://manvendrarana.github.io/PictureWeather/">Live demo</a> :point_left: